The New England Journal of Medicine February 07, 2002

 Multicenter, US

-Intervention Intensive lifestyle-modification program (goal: ≥7% weight loss and ≥150 min physical activity/week) or metformin (850 mg twice daily).
+Intervention Intensive lifestyle modification program (goal of ≥7% weight loss and ≥150 minutes of physical activity per week) OR Metformin (850 mg twice daily).

 Study Limitations